tarwn/lessthandot-hugo/blogs/content/posts/2008-06-02-information-unity-in-the-canonical-form.md

 CDM Integration: sources PLUS targets

-This starts to demonstrate itself very quickly when you look at 10 sources and 10 targets… would you prefer to build 20 components, or 100 ?
+This starts to demonstrate itself very quickly when you look at 10 sources and 10 targets... would you prefer to build 20 components, or 100 ?

 <span style="font-weight:800;text-decoration:underline;">Standardised Information Architecture Foundation</span> – the concept and importance of an Information Oriented Architecture (IOA) should not be understated.
 Architecture within an IT environment is mostly about abstraction, generalisation and standardisation of concepts to deliver sustainable, re-usable solutions and technology.
 One of the most popular architectures in previous years has been the N-Tier architecture where layers of the solution are packaged into abstracted levels that are 'theoretically' interchangeable etc. Furthermore, the more recent Service Oriented Architecture (SOA) expands / explodes that concept somewhat (there's a bit more to it, but for examples sake..) into a distributed network oriented environment, with the addition of a bus to provide the glue that binds all the interchangeable parts together.
 In both of these concepts, information should be standardised, or if not possible (e.g. from multiple sources, which SOA is very prone to) then to abstract the differences between the data sources and present (e.g. via the Data Access Tier, Business Data Objects, Composite Services etc) a standardised version.